orientation vs onboarding

 5. Use Technology

-- Technology also allows HR to monitor onboarding progress and identify gaps quickly.
+• Technology also enables the HR to track the onboarding progress and detect gaps within a short time.

-Orientation vs Onboarding: Which One Should HR Prioritize?
+Orientation vs Onboarding: Which One Should HR Focus on?

 Orientation: The Quick Start

-Orientation acts as the initial welcome and introduction to the company.
-It provides new hires with essential information they need to start their job like company policies, safety procedures, and benefits.
-It’s typically short and designed to get employees ready for day one.
+Orientation is the first welcome and introduction to the company.
+It offers new employees with necessary knowledge that they require to begin their employment such as company policies, safety procedures, and benefits.
+It is usually brief and is aimed at preparing employees to be ready on day one.

 Onboarding: The Marathon

-Investing in comprehensive onboarding programs delivers measurable benefits.
+The investment in the extensive onboarding programs provides quantifiable returns.
 According to research:

-- 50% Greater New Hire Productivity: Well-onboarded employees reach full productivity faster, saving time and costs.
+• 50% Higher New Hire Productivity: Onboarded employees will achieve full productivity sooner, which saves time and money.

-- 54% Higher Engagement: Engaged employees are more motivated, committed, and likely to contribute their best work.
+• 54% Increased Engagement: Engaged employees are more motivated, committed and will tend to give their best work.

 By following these tips, HR managers can create welcoming, effective orientation and onboarding experiences that set new employees up for success and strengthen the overall workforce.